bmilesp/jsontree/README.md

 }
 ```

-jsontree package gives you tools to Traverse and Search keys to return dot-notated paths fro use in other packages like gjson.
+jsontree package gives you tools to traverse and search keys to return dot-notated paths fro use in other packages like gjson.